ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 - adding `4.0` to the `null_values` list.
 ```

-The problem with predefining a schema on data set reading, is that if a given value does not match the predefined data type, it will return an error; the `dtype=schema` argument will not try to cast the elements.
+The problem with predefining a schema upon data set reading is that if a given value does not match the predefined data type, it will return an error; the `dtype=schema` argument will not try to cast the elements.
+It will only try to set them.

-What we can do solve this issue, is load our data set without inferring its schema, and then cast all columns using our `schema` dictionary:
+What we can do to solve this issue is load our data set without inferring its schema and then cast all columns using our `schema` dictionary:

 ##### **Code**
 ```Python